tducasse/tducasse/README.md

 ### Languages I use for Game Dev
 - GDScript (the language used by the open source game engine, [Godot](https://godotengine.org/)).
-See some of my games [here](https://github.com/tducasse?tab=repositories&q=godot)
-- Lua, mostly in the context of [PICO-8](https://www.lexaloffle.com/pico-8.php), a "fantasy-console" for making tiny games in a retro style.
-See some games [here](https://github.com/tducasse?tab=repositories&q=pico-8)
+- Lua, mostly in the context of [PICO-8](https://www.lexaloffle.com/pico-8.php), a "fantasy-console" for making tiny games in a retro style, and [LÖVE](https://love2d.org/), the 2D game dev framework.

 ### Languages I've learned just because, but not done anything meaningful with _yet_